agarwalvipin/open_cfa/docs/LOS/Equity/Reading 45.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** A good forecast isn't about being overly complex.
+💡 CFA Exam Tip ✍️:A good forecast isn't about being overly complex.
 It's about being logical, consistent, and transparent with your assumptions.
 Avoid making a model more detailed than necessary if it doesn't materially improve the forecast's accuracy.

 </div>
 </div>